 - W-4 Federal programs

 - W-50 Campus approved waiver

 - Maintenance overhead waivers

 - M-2 Research Foundation grant

 As mentioned above, in most cases revenues from an IFR accounts’ operations should be collected by the account manager and deposited at the Student Accounts & Accounting Office on a regular basis.
 Proper internal controls should be in place to receive and record all receipts and to safeguard cash and checks that have not been deposited.
 Contact the Student Accounts & Accounting Office for procedures related to depositing IFR receipts.
 IFR revenues that are billed to students through the student billing process are collected by the Student Accounts & Accounting Office.
 Revenue collections are credited to IFR accounts in the SUNY Accounting System on a weekly basis.

 At the end of each fiscal year, June 30, certain financial statistics for your account are required for reporting to SUNY System Administration for development of SUNY's year-end financial statements.
 These may include amounts for accounts receivable, inventories, and prepaid expenditures.
 The Budgeting office will send you information concerning these items in July of each year.

-Account balance information and transaction detail for an IFR account can be viewed via the Internet by accessing SUNY's SMRT application through the SUNY Portal at http://system.suny.edu/.
-For instructions or to have access to this application, contact Crystal Hallenbeck in the Budgeting Office at x2393.
+Account balance information and transaction detail for an IFR account can be viewed via the Internet by accessing SUNY's BI application (www.suny.edu/analytics).
+For instructions or to have access to this application, contact Mary Covell in the Budgeting Office at x2516.